Athenian Democracy and the Roman Republic

 In the United States, the African American experience is illustrative of the danger of systematic tyranny of a minority by a majority group.

-Guarantees of basic rights sometimes protected free Blacks in non-slave states, but these did not protect against their disenfranchisement.
-Worse, a disguised clause gave rise to Fugitive Slave Acts (in 1793 and 1850) that required northern states to recognize the rights of slave owners to hold “property in man” and to return enslaved persons who escaped bondage through legal claim in state courts.
+Guarantees of basic rights sometimes protected free Blacks in non-slave states, but these did not protect against their disenfranchisement (in 1860, only five states allowed Blacks the right to vote).
+Further, a disguised clause gave rise to Fugitive Slave Acts in 1793 and 1850 that required northern states to recognize the rights of slave owners to hold “property in man” and to return enslaved persons who escaped bondage through legal claim in state courts.
+Free Blacks could also be abducted into slavery with no recourse in southern courts to regain their freedom.
+(As a result, many free Blacks escaped to Canada for some measure of safety.)

 American democracy did not effectively address this system of majority tyranny until the Civil War.
 A first act was on January 1, 1863, when President Abraham Lincoln issued the Emancipation Proclamation, a military order declaring all enslaved persons within “states in rebellion” to be “henceforward and forever free.”